TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 ##  day 0

-## Task : Variables named , , and are declared for you in the editor
+## Task : Variables named firstInteger,firstDecimal and firstString are declared for you in the editor
 <ol>
 <li> Convert to an integer (Number type), then sum it with and print the
   result on a new line using console.log .</li>